 The following maps show the major areas of the Libraries’ four floors, including public computers and copiers, service desks, and locations of our print resources.
-Click on the thumbnails to open the full-size view of the map (the full map will open in
+To view the maps full-size, right-click on the map and select "Open in New Tab" or "Open in New Window".

 The ground floor of the library houses our print periodicals and microform collections, photocopiers, and access to the University College located in the ground floor of the Stabley Building.